veertuinc/anka-docs/plugins-and-integrations/controller-less/azure-devops-pipeline.md

 ## Node / Anka CLI Requirements

-1. The Anka CLI has a valid registry with the templates/tags you wish to use added (`anka registry add...` + `anka registry list-repos`)
+1. The Anka CLI has a valid registry with the templates/tags you wish to use added (`anka registry add...` + `anka registry --list`)
 2. Install and register one [Self-hosted agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#install) per VM you wish to run

 ## VM Template & Tag Requirements